These are the topics related to the standard: Draw, construct and describe geometrical

 Click on a topic below for suggested lesson starters, resources and activities from Transum.

-- Construction Practise using mathematical drawing instruments to construct accurate diagrams, plans and maps.
+Younger children should practise using the drawing instruments to make patterns.
+They will then progress to constructing accurate diagrams, plans and maps.

 - Geometry Geometry is a branch of mathematics concerned with